bndtools/bnd.manual/_source/_chapters/123-tour-workspace.md

 As you can see, the `eclipse.bnd` file defines the property `-plugin.eclipse`.
 In most cases that a value should be settable in different places, bndlib uses _merged properties_.
 When bndlib loads the plugins, it actually gets the property `-plugin`, merged with any other property that has a key that starts with `-plugin.` (ordered alphabetically).
 This allows you to add to a merged property anywhere in the many places in bndlib where you can set properties.

-You can add your own custom plugins as well.
-Since these are likely not embedded in bndlib you can actually specify a JAR to load them from.
-See ###

 So now we can try to build the workspace:

 	$ bnd build